Single-serving site

 A single-serving site (SSS) is a website composed of a single page with a dedicated domain name and which serves only one purpose.
 The term was originally coined by Jason Kottke in February 2008, although single-serving sites have existed since the dawn of the web.

 History

 Origins

 The origins of single-serving sites trace back to the creation of the World Wide Web.
 The oldest known single-serving site was Purple.com, which was launched in 1994.
 This website contained no links and its only content was a purple-colored background.
 In August 1995, wwwdotcom.com was launched, the first of several sites dubbed as "The Last Page of the Internet."
 Mike Kuniavsky launched Tired.com in November 1997.
-This site asks the viewer if he/she is tired and if so, why.
+The site asks the viewer if they are tired and if so, why.
 In 1999, Zombo.com was launched, featuring a page with seven rotating colour wheels.
 Many people view this site as a parody of several other single-serving sites created in the late 1990s.
 Metababy was an early single-serving site that relied on user generated content.